 In my previous blogs, I described the pull of technology as well as how classical conditioning and smartphones create a powerful pull on us.
 There is another, perhaps even more influential, way in which we get drawn into using technology.
 Technology as supernormal stimuli can pull us into using it in ways that have a negative impact on our lives…and those around us.

 What Are Supernormal Stimuli?

-Dutch biologist Niko Tinberger is credited with discovering and describing supernormal stimuli.
-Tinberger noticed how animals, such as the male stickleback fish, would react to certain stimuli, such as the color red, with instinctive, behavioral responses.
+Dutch biologist Niko Tinbergen is credited with discovering and describing supernormal stimuli.
+Tinbergen noticed how animals, such as the male stickleback fish, would react to certain stimuli, such as the color red, with instinctive, behavioral responses.
 In the case of the male stickleback fish, these fish would strongly defend their territory from other male sticklebacks.
-Tinberger wondered what stimulated the male stickleback to defend its territory.
+Tinbergen wondered what stimulated the male stickleback to defend its territory.
 Through his observations and experiments, he discovered it was the red underbelly of the fish.